 Different HTTP methods are used to operate on collections and specific elements

 of the same resource.
-Generally POST on a collection (e.g. sessions
+Generally POST on a collection (e.g. sessions) creates

-a new element and PUT on an element (e.g. members/karl
+a new element and PUT on an element (e.g. members/karl) updates the element.

 GET and DELETE on elements will do precisely that - retrieve or remove.